tra38/tra38.github.io/_posts/2016-07-23-c23-one-year-later.md

 This is, to me, pretty scary for a variety of reasons: loss of purpose and ego issues, possible rise in unemployment, human dependency on technology to do all the work for them, etc. And I wanted to do something to counter the rising power of AI.

+[EDIT, Feb.
+23rd 2017 - This statement may seem rather "Luddite" if divorced from context, so I am adding this edit note as clarification of my intent.
+I am not specifically opposed to AI as a technology in and of itself, because AI is useful and have its benefits.
+But AI also have risks as well, and what I noticed is the lack of societial regulations meant to deal with those risks.

+I don't think this is controverisal, per se, to suggest that society needs to take steps to contain the very real dangers of AI, maximizing its benefits while minimizing its damages.
+Progress is not always positive, and the dangers of AI can outweigh its benefits...if progress is not carefully controlled.]

 It has been 15 months since I first entered DBC, almost one year since I graduated from Dev Bootcamp.
 During that time, I attempted to research the emerging field of computer-generated literature...in the hopes of using this technology against them, as a form of advocacy against uncontrolled research into AI.

 During the on-site portion of the DBC curriculum in Chicago, many people learned about this plan, especially after I produced [Friend Computer](https://github.com/tra38/FriendComputer), a blog written by a computer, as a standalone DBC project.
 However, since then, I have not been in much contact with the people on DBC ever since my graduation...and so I decide to write a blog post to explain what happened.